h4dynn/kickit/docs/Making_a_Socket.md

    * This dictates what name our socket will be created with, so
    * in this case it would be '/run/kickit/io.Hello' */
-  const REAL_NAME: &'static str = "Hello";
+  fn name(&self) -> String { String::from("Hello") }

   /*
-   * Who is allowed to access/modify our socket, make sure to not
-   * include execute permissions.
-In this case, 666 allows
+   * Limit the socket to only root-level access, the default for
+   * this is true if left unspecified.
+We want all users to be
-   * everybody to read & write our socket.
-If you set this to
+   * able to access our socket so set this to false
-   * None and provide no octal permissions, the default of
-   * 600 will be used (only root has read/write access) */
+   */
-  const OCTAL_PERMS: u32 = 0o666;
+  const PRIVATE: bool = false;

-  // How we handle input & what output we give async fn handler(mut stream: UnixStream)
+  // How we handle input & what output we give async fn handler(mut stream: Stream)
   {
     use std::io::Write;
     // This method allows us to read our input bytes easily use crate::{socket::StreamBytes, init::init_console::ConvKTError};

-    // Get just one byte and represent it as a character match (stream.stream_bytes(1)[0] as char)
+    // Wait for 1 byte to appear & represent it as a character match (stream.stream_bytes(1)[0] as char)
     {
       // Our valid input, we can finish the input off here